Anoncheg1/cyber-survival-guide/README.md

 - Disable insecure SSL ciphers, rise up version
 - Disable JavaScript whenever it is possible

-# Others:
+# Smartphones
-1. Hide DNS requests with proxy.
-2. Never share personal or sensitive information with centralized LLMs like ChatGPT, don't ask it to fix errors in letters.
-3. Don't keep sensisitve information or passwords on cheep smartphones, don't install sensitive applications.
+- To isolate applications use two smartphones one for connection to the Internet and phone calls, other for VPN with applications.
+- Consider F-Droid or download APK directly from github with binary comparision from different proxies.

 # Fundamentals of privacy at the Internet:
 1. Anonymous registration.
 At least, having two emails for registrations and for conversations.
 2. Keeping predefinded fields for personal information clear.
 3. Different communication channels for different services.
 4. For fingerprints, the best solution is to have different devices and different IP for every activity.
 It is just costly.
-From gigh to low: IP address, hardware fingerprints, connection timestamp, software fingerprints, behaviour fingerprints (mouse).
+From gigh to low: IP address, hardware fingerprints (HTML5 Canvas), connection timestamp, software fingerprints, behaviour fingerprints (mouse).

 # Threat model:
 1. Goverments - communication channels, data gathering from public sources, highly classified mass surveillance systems.